What is Fractional Reserve Banking?

-Fractional reserve banking is a system in which only a fraction of bank deposits are backed by cash on hand and available for withdrawal.
-This is done to theoretically develop the economy by freeing up capital for lending.
+Fractional reserve banking is a system in which only a fraction of financial institutions’ deposits are backed by real money that is available and ready to be withdrawn.
+This is done to theoretically expand the economic system by freeing up capital for lending.
 At present, the monetary methods of most economies use fractional-reserve banking.

 Key points to remember